Step 5: Pre-Contract Enquiries Raised

-This page contains a detailed description of Step 5 of the 12-step property sale process
+This page contains a detailed description of Step 5 of the 10-step property sale process

-Now title review has been completed pre-contract enquiries have been raised and replies have been received.
+Now title review has been completed pre-contract enquiries have been sent to the seller's solicitor.
 A critical element for any transaction is reviewing and responding to enquiries raised and the answers given by the buyer’s solicitor.

 At their core, enquiries are simply questions raised as to the nature of the property itself or on the title, rights and obligations that come with the land.
 The purpose of enquiries is to ensure that a buyer has a full picture of the property they intend to purchase and highlight any defects or issues that may arise either during ownership or on a future re-sale.